Requires the FooEvents Calendar plugin

 The FooEvents Calendar plugin is fully compatible with FooEvents for WooCommerce plugins, making it possible to create more advanced events and sell branded tickets with no commission or ticket fees directly from your own WordPress website.
-FooEvents offers many pro features that add advanced event management functionality to your website including email ticket themes and free check-ins apps.
+FooEvents offers many pro features that add advanced event management functionality to your website including free email ticket themes and check-ins apps.

 FooEvents Calendar Settings

 - Navigate to FooEvents > Settings > Calendar